runtimeverification/evm-semantics/proofs/erc20/README.md

     // NOTE: negative VALUE is not possible since it is of `num256` type
 ```

-We split the sub-case 1 into three cases: one for each disjunct of the arithmetic overflow condition, due to a limitation of the current k prover that we are working on fixing.
+#### Sub-case 1: the sender `FROM_ID` is different from the recipient `TO_ID`.

-In terms of the faithfulness of the specification, it is identical to the unsplitted version, but it takes more time to verify.
+We split the sub-case 1 into another three sub-cases: one for each disjunct of the side-condition causing the arithmetic overflows, due to a limitation of the current K verifier that we are fixing.

-Note that the sub-cases are supposed to be OR'ed to present the overall specification.
+Note that the sub-cases are to be disjoined (i.e, OR'ed) to represent the complete specification.

 ```
 [1a]